Max Verstappen made no mistakes while all around him others did, to win a dramatic and at times chaotic two-part 2021 Emilia Romagna Grand Prix.

 The race was red-flagged on lap 34 of 63 laps when Williams driver George Russell and Mercedes’ Valtteri Bottas collided while battling for position while leaders Red Bull’s Max Verstappen and Lewis Hamilton’s Mercedes were lapping them.

-The Russell’s car tagged the Bottas’ Mercedes, they collied the cars shedding bits and triggering the safety car to clear the debris.
+Russell’s car tagged Bottas’ Mercedes, they collied the cars shedding bits and triggering the safety car to clear the debris.
 Upon which the Briton, earmarked for the Finn’s seat, charged at the wrecked Mercedes to deliver what appeared to be a swipe and some choice words.
 It was unsavoury considering the circumstances.

 At this point Max Verstappen was leading with Lewis Hamilton closing in fast, the safety car prompted Mercedes to pit Hamilton he emerged only to lose control at Tosa and end up in the kitty litter, clattered into the barrier before extracting the Merc.
 Advantage Max.